davidjumiller/Music-Maker-DSL/README.md

 # The Music Maker Project (MMP) - Project1Group24

-<a href="https://music-maker-dsl-pyi3h.ondigitalocean.app/"> Demo: Live Server </a> (please use the latest versions of MS Edge or Google Chrome only).

 ## Introduction
 The Music Maker Project (MMP) is a Domain-Specific Language (DSL) that allows you to quickly create basic sound effects and export them as WAV files.